kubevirt/kubevirt.github.io/_posts/2019-07-30-NodeDrain-KubeVirt.markdown

 Clearly we can see that the previous node went into `SchedulingDisabled` state and the VMI was evicted and placed into other node in the cluster.
 This demonstrates the node eviction using NMO.

-**Note**:

-VirtualMachine Evictions
+## VirtualMachine Evictions notes

 The eviction of any VirtualMachineInstance that is owned by a VirtualMachine set to running=true will result in the VirtualMachineInstance being re-scheduled to another node.

 The VirtualMachineInstance in this case will be forced to power down and restart on another node.
 In the future once KubeVirt introduces live migration support, the VM will be able to seamlessly migrate to another node during eviction.

-**A few closing thoughts**
+## Wrap-up

-The NMO achieved its aim of evicting the VMI's successfully from the node, hence we can now safely repair/update the node and make it available for running the workloads again.
+The NMO achieved its aim of evicting the VMI's successfully from the node, hence we can now safely repair/update the node and make it available for running the workloads again once the maintenance is over.